ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 !["Wrong Rotation"](../img/LightBulb/image13.png "This rotation looks wrong."){: .image-frame .center loading="lazy" }

-Unfortunately that didn't quite work out the way we wanted...
+Unfortunately that didn't quite work out the way you wanted...
 Depending on where in the scene you placed your light switch, it might look like this image, where the switch rotated sideways instead of up.

 ### Change the Rotation to Local Space

-To get the script to rotate the switch the way we want, only along the y-axis, it needs to know to move **relative to its original position**.
-Luckily in this case the `RotateTo()` function has an *optional* parameter that we can add to specify that we want the rotation to happen relative to its own space.
+To get the script to rotate the switch the way you want, only along the y-axis, it needs to know to move **relative to its original position**.
+Luckily in this case the `RotateTo()` function has an *optional* parameter that you can add to specify that you want the rotation to happen relative to its own space.

 ![RotateTo on the Core API](../img/LightBulb/updates/RotateToThirdParameter.png){: .image-frame .center loading="lazy" }